 I call it the ‘Birthday Party Rule’ – every parent has a limit for how many children they will allow to attend a birthday party in their home.
 It doesn’t matter what the exact number is, every parent has found that when then number of children in a room gets too large, the situation gets unmanageable and the birthday party quickly becomes the birthday riot.
-This rule which we all stick to absolutely as parents is somehow forgotten when we talk about staffing school classrooms.
+This rule which we all stick to absolutely as parents is somehow forgotten when we talk about classroom crowding.

 Education is a business, and big business at that.
 Millions of students, hundreds of thousands of educators, billions of dollars, and those tremendous standards-based curriculums we expect everyone to get through; it’s a big endeavor no matter how you look at it.
 What we fail to remember is that for all Education’s massive size and scope, teaching and learning is an intimate human interaction that occurs between two people.
 Teacher and student share an idea or practice a skill together and the student gains knowledge and presumably the ability to use it.
 It is a simple idea – until you ask how many people you can teach at once?
 Maybe the Guinness World Record people know, but I’m pretty sure I don’t want to try for the record.
 Sadly, many of my colleagues across the country are going to make a pretty good stab at it this fall.